MileHacker Logo

 • Stroll through Bastejkalns Park and Vērmanes Garden.

-• Join no-cost walking tours (a tip for your tour guide is customary).
+• Join free walking tours (a tip for your tour guide is customary).

 Transport & Lodging

-• Use public transport with e-talons or multi-tickets for one day.
+• Use public transport with e-talons or multi-day tickets.

 • Walk whenever possible; Riga’s city center is very pedestrian-friendly.